 The thing is: the goal of a sensory bin is for it to be inviting for the child and full of their imagination and personality.
 Who cares if it looks good?

 The hands down, above all else favorite sensory bin at my house is not the adorable farm set up I made once.

 Or the worm infested mud pit (aka gummy worms and pudding).

 It’s the “Anything Bin” which is our code name for the most special, most magical bin of all.

 RELATED: Why is sensory play important?
-Find out here!
+Find out why sensory is so great here!

 It’s called the Anything Bin because anything goes.

 Sensory bins are amazing for kids, and kids learn so much from them – but sometimes we over complicate things.
 Kids just want something fun to play with.
 What it looks like is a bit irrelevant.

 So for this “Anything Bin”, I set down a storage container full of rice and asked my kids (ages 2 and 4) what the plan was.

 Because I let them come up with the plan here.